gsleh123/EnergyTailLatencySimulation/README.rst

 Full Command: python CCRunner.py Energy.ini

+All settings should be changed in Energy.ini.
+The three settings we will change the most is the alphaThresh, betaThresh, and the arrival rate.
+A description of these settings can be found below.

+When running to verify the theoretical results, there is a script available that will automatically change the arrival rate called theoreticalSim.sh and runTheoreticalSim.sh.
+On a system using SLURM Workload Manager like the UC Davis College of Engineering HPC, we can simply run the command "sbatch runTheoreticalSim.sh".
+Otherwise, on any other machine, we simply excecute theoreticalSim.sh.

 Simulation Overview
 -------------------

 The overall simulation works using Simpy, a python library for simulation.
 It is complex, but the only thing that really matters is the simpy environment (stored in simenv.py).
 The simulation is asynchronous (each host runs its own "threads" -- one for arrivals and one for computation).
 They aren't really threads, but simpy makes the programming feel that way. env.timeout will sleep a thread for a given amount of time--this is how we simulation computation, packet arrival, etc. For example, if a host is "generating" data, it will predetermine the time until the next packet arrival through sampling a distribution, and the sleep (using env.timeout) for that long.
 Simpy will automatically wake up the "thread" and continue where it left off.
 This is why you will see a lot of functions surrounded by "while True:".
 Think of each of these functions as an async "thread".

 There are a few files that make up the core of the simulation.

+runTheoreticalSim.sh
+^^^^^^^^^^^^^^^^^^^^

+This is only useful on machines using SLURM.
+This sets the time limit and max memory usage.
+It also emails the user when the job is starting or done making it useful to let jobs run without checking on it.

+theoreticalSim.sh
+^^^^^^^^^^^^^^^^^

+This verfies the theoretical calculations.
+While looking very complex, the basic idea is it has all the interarrival times stored in an array.
+The script then runs the first interarrival time and afterwards replaces the interarrival time with a new one and runs the simulation again.

 CCRunner.py
 ^^^^^^^^^^^